Skip to Content

 It’s an interesting city and there’s a lot to see.
 One of the main sights is the impressive cathedral, which was built in the 19th century as a tribute to Tsar Nicholas I when Finland was under Russian occupation.
 It’s a stunning building and even more beautiful inside than out.

-As well as the cathedral, you can check out Suomenlinna, which used to be a fortress.
-The National Museum of Finland, where you can learn more about Finnish history and Market Square, where you can buy a variety of food and drink and admire the beautiful views!
+The National Museum of Finland, where you can learn more about Finnish history, the Natural History Museum and Helsinki’s Market Square, where you can buy a variety of food and drink and admire the beautiful views!

-3 days in Helsinki is a good amount of time to see everything in the city.
+3 days in Helsinki is a good amount of time to see everything in the entire city.
 It’s not the biggest city, but it’s one with plenty of charm!

 Tampere